KonstantinosBitos/Bank_Churners_ML/README.md

 # Bank Customer Churn Prediction

 ## Overview
-This project predicts whether a bank customer is likely to **exit (churn)** using demographic and financial data.
-It demonstrates **data preprocessing, feature engineering, machine learning modeling, evaluation, and threshold optimization**.
+This project predicts whether a bank customer is likely to exit (churn) using demographic and financial data.
+It demonstrates data preprocessing, feature engineering, machine learning modeling, evaluation, and threshold optimization.

 The main goal is to identify potential churners so that the bank can take proactive retention measures.